princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 ## Usage

 The code base contains two parts.
 The first part is how to render data and the second is how to train and test the neural network models.

 ### Rendering

 Please check the cuda-render folder.
-We recommand to open it in Nsight (tested).
+We recommend to open it in Nsight (tested).
 Other IDE should also work.
-To compile the code, please install cuda (tested for cuda 9.0), libglm, glew, glfw and opencv (tested for opencv 3.4).
+To compile the code, please install cuda (tested for cuda 9.0), libglm, glew, glfw, and opencv (tested for opencv 3.4).

 ```
 sudo apt-get install libglm-dev